 Kata Containers are a merger of two projects that were trying to achieve the same goal, Clear Containers by Intel and Hyper Containers by HyperHQ.
-HyperHQ also has their own Container Orchestration product called Hyper.sh which supports Kata Containers.
+HyperHQ also has their own Container Orchestration product called Hyper.sh (which has unfortunately closed down) which supports Kata Containers.

 With Kata Containers each container starts up in its own virtual machine (hypervisor) and runs one or more containers inside it.
 You get the benefit of full security isolation and the trade-off on start time and memory consumption isn’t all that high.

 The fastest virtualization layer on Linux x86 is Qemu-lite which includes several optimizations to reduce start time and memory footprint.
 You can read more about the Kata Container architecture here.

 It’s true that Clear Containers and Hyper may not compare in popularity to Docker as we know it, but according to the Katacontainers FAQ it has been used massively in China, for example “JD.com, China’s largest ecommerce company”.
 That’s huge.